WordPress-Coding-Standards/rfcs/text/0000-type-declarations.md

 #### Return Type Declarations

 The colon and Type Declaration MUST be on the same line as a function's closing parentheses.
 There MUST NOT be spaces between the function's closing parentheses and colon.
 There MUST be one space after the colon, followed by the Type Declaration.
-There MUST be one space after the Type Declaration; i.e., before the function's opening curly bracket.
+There MUST be one space after the Type Declaration, before the function's opening curly bracket.

 ```php
 protected function foo(): array {